jyztintan/tp/docs/UserGuide.md

 <u>Filter by Housing Type format:</u> `filter h/HOUSING_TYPE`

 - Returns the list of clients with the specified housing type preference.
-- Housing Type input should be valid - "HDB", "Condominium", "Landed Property" or "Good Class Bungalow".
+- Housing Type input should be valid and non-empty - "HDB", "Condominium", "Landed Property" or "Good Class Bungalow".
 - The search is **case-insensitive**.
     - `filter h/hdb` matches person with housing type "HDB".
 - **Comprehensive searching**, returning all persons with the specified housing type.